ShivaniThadiyan/AEC-Document/README.md

 <kbd><img src="/Images/Click_AddLicense.png"/></kbd>

 -Now provide the following details in the Add license page that comes up.
-* License type :
+* License type: Choose the License which you created before.
-* Expiry Date :
+* Expiry Date: Choose any suitable date.
-* Licenses :
+* Licenses: Provide any suitable name for License.
-* License Cost :
+* License Cost: Provide cost of the License.

 <kbd><img src="/Images/Click_Add_LicenseDetails.png"/></kbd>

 -Click on Submit once required options are above filled.